NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/info_events_past.md

 (28 April 2025, 15:00-16:00 CET, virtual event)

 This session in our COSA Collaboration Team for OSB-Trail-SystemEngineers focused on Testing, Initial Loading, and Migrations.

+The slides will come soon.

+Meeting outcome is documented [here](./presentations/2025-04-28-osb-hub-trail-SystemEngineering-summary.pdf){target=_blank}.

 ### Community Meeting (virtual)